aws/amazon-documentdb-jdbc-driver/README.md

   are allowed.
 This is useful when using an SSH tunnel to a DocumentDB server.
 Defaults to false.
 - `scanMethod` (enum/string) : The scanning (sampling) method to use when discovering collection metadata for determining table schema.
 Possible values include the following:
-  - `natural` (default) The sample documents are returned in _natural forward_ order.
+  - `random` - (default) The sample documents are returned in _random_ order.
-  - `naturalReverse` The sample documents are returned in _natural reverse_ order.
+  - `idForward` - The sample documents are returned in order of id.
-  - `random` The sample documents are returned in _random_ order.
+  - `idReverse` - The sample documents are returned in reverse order of id.
-  - `all` Sample all the documents in the collection.
+  - `all` - Sample all the documents in the collection.
 - `scanLimit` (int) The number of documents to sample.
 The value must be a positive integer.
   The default value is `1000`.
 If `scanMethod` is set to `all`, this option is ignored.